mrsagazzi/guide-app/README.md

 ```

 and visit [http://localhost:3010](http://localhost:3010)

+# Using it with your own data

+The credentials provided above in config.json are read only and they allow you to access data from a demo Space.
+If you want to create your own data, you should get a Contentful account and then get a Content Delivery API key from the API section.

 # Some (less obvious) things
 - node-jsx lets node know about files which contain JSX on the server